 3688 Coastal Archaeology studies human adaptations to coastal landscapes with an emphasis on the analysis of shell middens.
 Shell midden sites can contain millennial-scale records of archaeological and environmental events, and when analyzed the contents can be used to interpret past food procurement strategies, migration, settlement, technology and how people responded to short- and long-term ecological changes.

 3680-3689 Studies in Archaeology and Prehistory will include the consideration of current developments in methods, techniques and theory as applied to selected areas of the world.
-Prerequisite: ARCH 2480, or equivalent
+Prerequisite: ARCH 1000 or the former ARCH 1030.

 3687 The Archaeology of Death examines mortuary ritual and the analysis of human remains and associated grave goods that provides insight into past social structure, cultural ideals, individual identity, and community beliefs and practices.
 The direct study of human remains provides important information into past diet, movement, and health.
 Perequisite: ARCH 2480